aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/how-to-use-download-function/_index.md

 ---

-# How to implement custom download function for GridJs
+# How to Implement Custom Download Function for GridJs

-GridJs provides a flexible download mechanism that allows you to customize the file download behavior.
+GridJs provides a flexible download mechanism that allows you to customize the file‑download behavior.
 You can set a custom download function to handle file downloads according to your requirements.

 ## Set Custom Download Function